Caprelsa (Vandetanib)

 Frequently Asked Questions

-If it is less than 12 hours before your next dose, skip the missed dose and take your next dose when you are meant to.
-Do not take a double dose to make up for the missed dose.
+If it's less than 12 hours until your next dose, skip the missed dose and take your next dose as scheduled.

 Important Disclaimer